Home & Contents Insurance Tips and Traps

-Check what is counted as included and what counts at optional cover.
-Some policies allow you to buy extra cover for an additional amount to cover elements like burnout of electrical motors, flood or pet cover.
+- Check what insurance is counted as included and what counts as optional cover.
+Some policies allow you to buy extra cover for an additional amount to cover elements like burnout of electrical motors, temporary insurance or pet cover.

 Policies by different operators vary dramatically in terms of what they cover double check whether your policy includes:

 - Impact (such as a car hitting a wall)

 - Replacement locks if you lose your keys

 - Many insurers won't cover events which occur if your home is unoccupied for more than 60 days.
 Be sure to tell your insurer if your home will be left unoccupied for an extended time.

 - Make sure your home is properly maintained - some insurers insist that you have deadlocks on your doors and windows.

 - Not all contents insurers cover you when you’re moving house, some will, but only in certain situations, for example, if they’re damaged in a car accident.

 - Consider what valuables you have in your backyard - that state of the art six burner barbeque might not be covered for theft or storm damage.

 - Watch out for 'watery interpretations' - water damage is a really problematic area of fine print for home and contents insurance.
 Premiums are very expensive for flood-prone areas as insurers often know more than you do about the risks to your intended home.
 Check with the local council to see if flood maps are available.
 Also, leaky roofs are a common cause for claims-denial so make sure your property is properly maintained.